 The Operating Account - The 1978 Resolution provides that all Fees and Charges received by the Trustee shall be deposited upon receipt in the Operating Account.
 Such Fees and Charges collected from Governmental Units shall be used, together with the deposits made to the Operating Account from the General Account, as described above, and any other moneys which may be made available to the Bank for the purposes of the Operating Account from any source or sources, including the amount received as a premium over the principal amount of a series of bonds, to pay: (i) Administrative Expenses of the Bank and the fees and expenses of the Trustee and paying agents, and (ii) financing costs with respect to a series of bonds.
 Moneys at any time held for the credit of the Operating Account shall be used for and applied solely to such purposes.
-The 1978 Resolution further provides that payments from the Operating Account shall be made (i) by the Trustee upon receipt of a requisition signed by an authorized officer, describing each payment and specifying that each item is a proper charge against the moneys in the Operating Account, or (ii) by the Bank from a revolving fund established from payments from the Operating Account for the purpose of paying certain expenses.
+The 1978 Resolution further provides that payments from the Operating Account shall be used for and applied solely to such purposes.
+The 1978 Resolution signed by an authorized officer, describing each payment and specifying that each item is a proper charge against the moneys in the Operating Account, or (ii) by the Bank from a revolving fund established from payments from the Operating Account for the purpose of paying certain expenses.

 The Interest Account and Principal Account - The 1978 Resolution provides that the Trustee shall credit to the Interest Account such portion of the Municipal Bonds Payments as shall represent Municipal Bonds Interest Payments, and to the Principal Account such portion of the Municipal Bonds Payments as shall represent Municipal Bonds Principal Payments, subject to certain exceptions.
 In addition, accrued interest received from the proceeds of the sale of Bonds shall be deposited to the Interest Account.
-The moneys in the Interest Account and the Principal Account shall be used solely for the purposes of paying the principal of, Sinking Fund Installments, if any, and interest on, the bonds issued pursuant to the 1978 Resolution.
+The moneys in the Interest Account and the Principal Account shall be used solely for the purposes of paying the principal of, Sinking Fund Installments, if any, and interest on, the 1978 Resolution Bonds.